'He Broke Boundaries With His Mind': Public Pays Tribute At Stephen Hawking's Funeral

 The choir of Gonville & Caius college sang "Beyond the Night Sky," a choral work composed as gift to Hawking for his 75th birthday last year.

 Hawking was an atheist.
-"I regard the brain as a computer which will stop working when its components fail," he once told the Guardian.
-'There is no heaven or afterlife for broken down computers; that is a fairy story for people afraid of the dark."
+"I regard the brain as a computer which will stop working when its components fail," he once told The Guardian.
+"There is no heaven or afterlife for broken down computers; that is a fairy story for people afraid of the dark."
 But because of his deep ties to Cambridge University, his family chose the customary Church of England service given to longtime fellows here.

 Outside the church, there were more admirers.
 They broke into applause when Hawking's coffin arrived.
 Some took selfies, others held up their phones and iPads over their heads, hoping to snap a glimpse of something.
 Fourteen-year-old Nikos Orginis climbed onto a metal police railing, balancing precariously as he snapped photos.